-Access Systems offering flexibility and control
+Access Control Systems offering flexibility and control

 There are a variety of ways for you to gain access, the most commonly used is the fob or smart card, however biometric technologies include fingerprint, facial recognition, iris recognition, retinal scan and voice, which are also available.

 The advantages of using an electronic system include:

 - the ability to monitor real time activity, on site and remotely off site

 - staff time keeping logs

 - emergency evacuation call list logs